-We propose that the working group will starts its work as soon as possible, taking into account the holiday season.
-We propose a first meeting to take place in September, with the aim of agreeing on the terms of reference for the group and the excact process to be followed.
+We propose that the working group will starts its work as soon as possible, with a first meeting (or conference call?) to take place in September.
+The aim of that meeting would be to agree on the terms of reference for the group and the exact process to be followed.

-To facilitate smooth communication, Johan Frijns, coordinator of BankTrack, has volunteered to act as contact address for the NGO community engaged in this debate.
+To facilitate smooth communication, Johan Frijns, coordinator of BankTrack, has volunteered to act as contact address for the wider NGO community engaged in this debate.
 Would you be so kind to send all future correspondence on this matter to coord@banktrack.org?

-While we understand the difficulties involved in identifying a similar one stop contact address for banks we kindly request to you to figure out a way to avoid having to send future correspondence to this entire group.
+While we understand the difficulties involved in identifying a similar one stop contact address for banks, we kindly request to you to figure out a way to avoid having to send future correspondence to this entire group.